 While the source of some funding may shift, net cost to the public will be less—not more—than what we are currently paying in premiums, deductibles, co-pays and uncovered healthcare expenses.
 We can get more healthcare services for our healthcare dollar when we eliminate nonessential middlemen.
 After a small portion for administration – roughly less than 5% – the rest will go to actual care.
 (Not to investors, not to marketing, not to lobbyists, not to seven-figure executive compensation.)

-We must remove profit skimming from our funding for essential services—beginning with healthcare and including education, infrastructure, public utilities, and law enforcement.
+We must remove profit skimming from funding for essential services—beginning with healthcare and including education, infrastructure, public utilities, and law enforcement.
 A responsible government looks out for its residents—it does not cater to foreign investors or cave to industry lobbyists.
+We need to deliver services AT COST.
 This is an issue you’ll hear me talk about more as the campaign progresses.
 And make no mistake—I will go to the mat to protect working people.
 Because the health and well-being of California’s residents is not something that should be bargained away for political gain.
-We deserve better.
+We all deserve better.

 Much has been said about this historic 2-Democrat race.
 I look forward to sharing our policy positions and letting the voters decide which vision resonates the most.
 We plan to walk and knock a lot more between now and November.
 We plan to phone bank and do other outreach.
 I have vowed to continue running a clean, issues-focused campaign, as has my opponent.
 Voters may look forward to a non-toxic campaign season—one in which everyone can feel good about engaging.